Is an eBay Store worth it? It really comes down to one thing: fees.

 A Basic Store saves you money on insertion fees and final value fees, but is much more expensive than a Starter Store.
 Use the equation below to find out if one would be worth it for you:

-- Are both P and W lower than 251?
-If no, go to the next step.
+- Non-managed payments: Is P lower than 351 and W lower than 251?
+If no, go to step 3.
 If yes, G = Y * 0.35.
 Solve for G to determine your monthly savings on insertion fees and skip to step 7.

-- T = (the lesser of 250 or P) + (the lesser of 250 or W).
+- Non-managed payments: T = (the lesser of 350 or P) + (the lesser of 250 or W).
 Solve for T and continue to the next step.

 - G = (C * 0.1) + B. Solve for G to determine your monthly savings on insertion fees and then continue to the next step.

-- (X + G) – Q = your total savings from a Basic Store.
+- (X + G) – Q = your total guaranteed savings from a Basic Store.

 Does either Store have savings above 0?
 If so, an eBay Store is worth it for you!